0rgis/Stuff/README.md

 6. subd0my -  script i modded to my taste, think its still broke
 7. web_tut -  i have no idea what this is lol

+## Notes
+CTF & course notes i started but now on notion

 Thats it, nuthin special, yet.